- 1 Fever in children – why it is actually a good thing

 There are two different types of febrile seizures

-- Simple febrile seizures that last under 15 minutes.
-They typically appear only once during an infection
+- A simple febrile seizure lasts under 15 minutes.
+It typically appears only once during an infection

-- Complex febrile seizures may happen several times during an infection.
-They also tend to last longer than 15 minutes
+- A complex febrile seizure may happen several times during an infection.
+It also tends to last longer than 15 minutes

-In more than 90% of the cases, child’s do show only simple febrile seizures.
+In more than 90% of the cases, child’s do show only a simple febrile seizure.

 A child’s rising body temperature is the key driver of febrile seizures.
 They typically occur during the first day of the fever.
 Sometimes kids show them as well when a high body temperature is eventually coming down.

-Very serious infections that cause febrile seizures are infections of the central nervous system.
+Very serious infections that cause a febrile seizure are infections of the central nervous system.
 The infection affects the brain and the spinal cord.
 Such rather serious infections include encephalitis or meningitis.
 Seizures linked to these conditions may have a more serious cause.

-Febrile seizures in a child – how to recognize them
+Febrile seizure in a child – how to recognize them

 A febrile seizure often happens at the beginning of an illness, as the fever starts, and often before the parents realize the child is sick.